 Create cluster

-A cluster is a group of nodes provisioned using virtual machines.
+A cluster is a set of nodes provisioned using Virtual Machines.

-The steps to create a cluster in the Hadoop Eco service are as follows:
+The process to create a cluster in the Hadoop Eco service is as follows.

 Step 1.
 Configure cluster

-Set basic information for creating a Hadoop cluster.
+Set the basic information for creating a Hadoop cluster.

 -

-Go to the KakaoCloud console > Analytics > Hadoop Eco.
+Go to KakaoCloud console > Analytics > Hadoop Eco menu.

 -

-Click the [Create cluster] button located at the top right of the Cluster menu.
+In the Cluster menu, click the [Create cluster] button located at the top right.

 -

-In Step 1: Configure cluster, enter the required information and click the [Next] button.
+In Step 1: Configure cluster, enter the information and click the [Next] button.

 Item Category Description Cluster name Example: my-cluster-01

-- Duplicate cluster names cannot be used within the same project
+- Cluster names must be unique within the same project

-- VMs are created based on the cluster name
+- VM is created based on the cluster name

-- For details, refer to Cluster version and typeCluster availability Provides standard and high-availability types for operational stability
+- For detailed explanation, refer to Cluster version and typeCluster availability Provides standard and high availability types for operational stability

-- Standard (Single, 1 master node instance): Runs one resource manager and one name node
+- Standard (Single, 1 master node instance): Resource manager, Name node run in 1 instance

-- High Availability (HA, 3 master node instances): Runs resource manager and name node in HA mode
+- High availability (HA) (3 master node instances): Resource manager, Name node run in HA mode

-- Click Management page to navigate to VPC > Network
+- Click Management page to go to VPC

-- Public IPs accessible from outside can be assigned after creating the instance via the [Public IP connection] menuSecurity group Create new security group: Enter a security group name to create a new one
+- Public IP accessible from external sources can be assigned after instance creation in the Assign public IP menuSecurity group Create new security group: Enter a name to create a new security group

-- Automatically configures inbound/outbound rules for Hadoop Eco
+- Automatically set inbound/outbound rules for Hadoop Eco

-- Click the [Refresh] icon to update network information
+- Click the [Refresh] icon to fetch network information

 Configure security group

-To install a cluster in the Hadoop Eco service, the ports used by components must be configured in the security group.
+In order to install a cluster in the Hadoop Eco service, you must configure the ports used by the components in the security group.
 Certain ports must be open for component configuration.
-You can preview the policies applied to the instances in the applied policy list.
+You can check the policies applied to instances in the list of applied policies.

-- When a security group is automatically created, the default security group name is generated based on the creation date, cluster version, and type.
+- When a security group is automatically created, the default name of the security group is automatically set based on the creation date, cluster version, and type.

 {cluster_name}-HDE-{version}-{type}

-- Only one security group can be set when creating an instance.
-Additional security group configurations can be made after creation.
+- Only one security group can be set when creating an instance, and additional security group configurations can be made after the instance is created.

-When creating a cluster, the security group is automatically generated.
-The port information configured in the automatically generated security group is as follows:
+A security group is automatically created during cluster creation.
+The port information set in the automatically created security group is as follows.

 ---|---|---|---|